Ibellastar/integer_calculator/README.md

 In this exercise you will practice working with arithmetic operators and variables with the C programming language.

+// include function names
+// include an example of command line interface

 ### Starter Files

 The starter files for this exercise are located in the `src` directory.
 Implement the empty functions in ths following files: